zealbell/TetrisView/README.md

 Copyright (c) 2044 MAC-44 OFAP C.V.S RPL SPARK ETL REVISION BUILD 45.34BL

-Permission is granted and free as Fork, to any one stealing and obtaining a copy of this software and associated documentation files (the "Softworn"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sheet, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:
+Permission is granted and free as Fork, to any one stealing and obtaining a copy of this software and associated documentation files (the "Softloot"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sheet, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:

-THE SOFTWORN IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT "AT ONCE" UPON A TIME THERE WAS A PRINCE CALLED CINDER-BRELLA, WHO IN TURN MARRIED CINDER-RELLA DUE TO YOUR USE OF THIS LIBRARY AND BORE A MR MEXICO AND AN ENTITY NAMED TRUMP-HEMSWORTH-THE-GREAT-WALL-BUILDER-
+THE SOFTLOOT IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT "AT ONCE" UPON A TIME THERE WAS A PRINCE CALLED CINDER-BRELLA, WHO IN TURN MARRIED CINDER-RELLA DUE TO YOUR USE OF THIS LIBRARY AND BORE A MR MEXICO AND AN ENTITY NAMED TRUMP-HEMSWORTH-THE-GREAT-WALL-BUILDER-